CIVIC ENGAGEMENT MADE EASY

 What are you doing with Facebook?

 We acknowledge that there has been a lot of misuse and abuse of data collected from Facebook, and as a company that actually tries to use technology for good, this has been disheartening for us.
 We believe in the power of data to drive smart governance and to enable cities to make decisions and spend public resources based on what their citizens actually need and want.
 That’s why we have a very strong ethics code on how we collect and analyze that data: 1.
 We only collect data from completely open outlets, such as pages and public groups, and keep only the content of the post – not any information about the user posting it.
-2. We never look at data from private groups or personal profiles.
+2. We never access personal profiles, and only look at data from private groups with explicit permission from group admins.
 3. We never keep or display any user or profile data at any point, or any other personal information.
 In fact, we always anonymize all of our data.
 In the case of social media, we always anonymize the user posting and white out any names they may be used or tagged in a comment or post.
 In the case of incorporating city data (such as 311), we never hold any PIIs in our system at any point.

 Do you know where I live or where I’m posting from?